-The mission of the Camp Nejeda Foundation is to enhance the lives of children with diabetes and their families by providing a fun and educational camping experience in a safe environment.
+The mission of the Camp Nejeda Foundation is to enhance the lives of people with type 1 diabetes and their families through education, empowerment, camaraderie, supportive programs, and fun.

 About Camp Nejeda